 Last updated 01/20/2022

 Cases of the Coronavirus (or COVID-19) started to come up in late 2019, but reached unreasonable limits in the early months of 2020.
 The dangerous virus quickly spread to other regions of the world, including the United States.
-On March 19, 2020 the U.S. State Department declared a level 4 Health Advisory due to the impact of the COVID-19 outbreak advising citizens to restrict all international travel, which is still in place.
+On March 19, 2020 the U.S. State Department declared a level 4 Health Advisory due to the impact of the COVID-19 outbreak advising citizens to restrict all international travel.
+This advisory has since been abolished.
 Despite other countries beginning to reopen their borders and the number of cases falling in some areas, many travelers have had to cancel or postpone their trips for 2021.

 Travel insurance is always a good idea, even with the outbreak happening around the world.
 Here are some quick answers to the top travel insurance questions relating to coverage against the Coronavirus: